Electric (Katy Perry song)

-"Electric" is a song by American singer Katy Perry released on May 14, 2021, through Capitol Records, as the second single of the Pokémon 25 soundtrack album.
-It is an electropop ballad written by Perry, Jon Bellion, Lucas Marx, Oliver Peterhof, Rachel Kanner, Al Calderon, Bruce Wiegner, and Jordan Johnson and Stefan Johnson of the Monsters & Strangerz, with production being handled by the latter three alongside German.
+"Electric" is a song by American singer Katy Perry from the Pokémon 25 soundtrack album (2021).
+It was released on May 14, 2021, by Capitol Records as the second single from the album.
+It is an electropop ballad written by Perry, Jon Bellion, Lucas Marx, Rachel Kanner, Al Calderon, and the producers Jordan Johnson, Oliver "German" Peterhof and Stefan Johnson of the Monsters & Strangerz and Bruce Wiegner.

 Accompanying video was directed by Carlos López Estrada.
 In it, Perry and Pikachu assist younger versions of themselves.
 The younger version of Perry is played by Meili Aspen Caputo.
-Commercially, "Electric" was a minor success, charting at low positions of Billboard-published Canadian Hot 100 and Global 200.
+Commercially, "Electric" charted in the low-tier positions of Billboard-published Canadian Hot 100 (number 97) and Global 200 (number 120).
 It entered digital component charts in the United States and Germany.

 Background and composition

 On January 13, 2021, it was announced that the celebration of the 25th anniversary of Japanese media franchise Pokémon would commence with a musical collaboration with Perry.
 Describing herself as a "lifelong Pokémon fan", she stated that "In this moment of unknown, there are dependable places and characters and institutions and people, and I hope I can be one of them.
 That's what I hope for in my personal self, and even in my involvement with this collab."
 On May 10, 2021, the singer officially announced the single's title and release date through her social media accounts.